LordMike/MBW.Utilities.NamedDependencyInjection/README.md

 Named services implementation for `Microsoft.Extensions.DependencyInjection`

+## Before you start!

+In .NET 8.0, Microsoft introduced ["Keyed Services"](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection?view=aspnetcore-8.0#keyed-services) which may cover what you need.
+Do check that out before you use this library, as you may be able to achieve your task without additional assemblies.

 ## Features

 You can add named services to a `ServiceCollection`, and later retrieve them.
 The library supports: